avstack/gst-meet/README.md

                           demuxer.audio_0 ! queue ! vorbisdec ! audioconvert ! audioresample ! opusenc name=audio"
 ```

-Stream the default video & audio inputs to the conference, encoding as VP8 and Opus, composite incoming video streams and play back incoming audio (a very basic, but completely native, Jitsi Meet conference!):
+Stream the default video & audio inputs to the conference, encoding as VP8 and Opus, display incoming video streams at 360p, and play back incoming audio (a very basic, but completely native, Jitsi Meet conference!):

 ```
 gst-meet --web-socket-url=wss://your.jitsi.domain/xmpp-websocket \